openebs/openebs/contribute/CONTRIBUTING-TO-CI-AND-E2E.md

 Contributions are welcome.
 But, before starting, read the project documentation at [https://docs.openebs.io/](https://docs.openebs.io/).
 This step is highly recommended.
 Please raise a Github issue for any questions you may have on the project in general or with e2e or CI in particular.

-You can post questions on the [OpenEBS Slack channel](http://slack.openebs.io/) as well.
+You can post questions on the OpenEBS Slack Channel by [joining our community](https://openebs.io/join-our-community) as well.

 You can contribute to any of the following areas: